Social action, health and safety at work

 In addition, training courses in the correct gestures and postures are regularly included in the training plan to meet the following objectives:

-- to train trainees in handling techniques and adapt them to their workstations.
+- train trainees in handling techniques and adapt them to their workstations.

 In case of doubt, it is advisable to request an appointment with the prevention doctor; the latter is empowered to propose appropriate accommodations.

-The CHSCT (health, safety and working conditions committee) is an institution representing personnel within the establishment.
-CHSCT competencies cover two areas:
+The F3SCT (specialized training in health, safety and working conditions) is a staff representative institution within the establishment.
+F3SCT competencies cover two areas:

 - occupational health and safety,